 Arguably above all else, the dances, by high Maestro director-choreographer Jerome Robbins, have become legendary in their distinctive look and style.
 The show’s choreography is often mocked today, especially in regards to the film version, but this is because to many modern audiences the idea of gang battles portrayed in ballet form (even ballet as comparatively gritty as this) is beyond their limited comprehension of screen portrayals of Gang warfare.

 Amazingly enough, the show was distinctly underappreciated when it debuted, receiving mixed reviews and losing the Best Musical Tony to The Music Man (to be fair, that’s a decision no-one would want to have to make, but the general consensus today seems to be that West Side Story deserved the win simply for historic reasons).
-Not till the extremely faithful movie version became a smash hit and cultural phenomenon did people realize they had an immortal masterpiece on their hands.
+Not until the 1961 movie version became a smash hit and cultural phenomenon did people realize they had an immortal masterpiece on their hands.

 Closely following it, and featuring several of the same collaborators, was Gypsy, which elevated the Pal Joey school of cynical Musical Comedy to Shakespearean levels, essentially creating a full-fledged Musical Play out of Musical Comedy’s trappings and musical sound.